Spelt/ZXing.Delphi/README.md

 The goal of ZXing.Delphi is to make scanning barcodes as effortless, painless, fast and build within your FireMonkey or native Windows applications.
 Just include the source files or create a .bpl and add it in your existings projects and build the ZXing.Delphi source within your projects.

+##Important note:
+There is a bug in the TCameraComponent (XE7/XE8/10) which causes the Android camera not to autofocus at all and therefore crippels the barcode scanning.
+THere is a work around which can be found here: https://translate.google.nl/translate?sl=auto&tl=en&js=y&prev=_t&hl=nl&ie=UTF-8&u=http://tacotony.pixnet.net/blog/post/105520991-xe6%E7%82%BAtcameracomponent%E5%85%83%E4%BB%B6%E5%8A%A0%E4%B8%8A%E5%B0%8D%E7%84%A6%E5%8A%9F%E8%83%BD&edit-text=

 ###Changes
 - v2.0 Date: 2015/11/30
 	- Implemented QR-Codes + unit test.